Alfresco/alfresco-ng2-components/docs/core/pagination.component.md

 }
 ```

-Your component needs to provide a `pagination` subject to allow Pagination component to reflect to changes.
+Your component must provide a `pagination` subject to allow the Pagination component to respond to changes.
-Every time user interacts with the Pagination, it will call the `updatePagination` method and pass the parameters.
+Every time user interacts with the Pagination component, it will call the `updatePagination` method
+and pass the updated parameters.

 ## See also